 While I was shocked at how good this cake turned out, it has given me confidence to consider myself more than just an okay baker.
 I want to keep challenging myself to become a better baker.
 If anyone has any fun ideas for me to try, hit me up!
 I am always up for a challenge.

 If you are wondering if I just threw all those cake scraps away, the answer is absolutely not.
 I am not about to waste some perfectly good cake.
-If you have been following my blog, you might notice that I love to find ways to reduce food waste by up-cycling leftovers.
-Well, I have a treat for you.

 I took those cake scraps and turned them into gorgeous cake pops.
 This transformation from cake scraps to a whole new dessert required very little extra ingredients.
 I already had the cake and sprinkles, and I made extra frosting for this very purpose.
 The only extra ingredient I needed was white chocolate, which I happened to have in my cabinet.
 I had bought this bag of white chocolate melts for Christmas cookies, but for some reason, I ended up not needing them.